ForgeRock/am421-scripted-client-auth-node/README.md

 -->
 # ClientSideJScript

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
-This node... **SHORT DESCRIPTION HERE**
+A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 7.3.0.
+This node implements client-side scripting (that used to exists with the Scripted Module).

+Originally from the Backstage Marketplace, this node has been updated for AM 7.3.0 and slightly modified for the purposes of the AM-421 (Rev. B.3) ForgeRock University class.

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

 **USAGE HERE**

+Place the node on an authentication tree and then configure it by selecting a script.
+The script has to be created as a Client-side Authentication script in JavaScript.

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
-Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).
+Maven have to be configured to authenticate to this repository.
+See [https://backstage.forgerock.com/knowledge/kb/article/a74096897](https://backstage.forgerock.com/knowledge/kb/article/a74096897)

-**SPECIFIC BUILD INSTRUCTIONS HERE**

 **SCREENSHOTS ARE GOOD LIKE BELOW**